 '''

-binary payloadData;

 int fanoutCounter;

+}

 '''

-The payloadData field stores the data content of a packet.
-Since we assume that the switch operates on fixed size packets, it can be implemented as a fixed size field.
+The payloadData field stores the payload content of a packet.
+Since we assume that the switch operates on fixed length packets, it can be implemented as a fixed size field.
 The fanoutCounter field records the number of destination output ports that the payloadData is going to be sent to.
 When a packet arrives at the switch, the fanoutCounter field of its data cell is equal to the fanout of the packet.
 As the payloadData is sent to part or all of the destinations of the packet, the number in the fanoutCounter field is decremented accordingly.
-When it becomes zero, it means that all the destination output ports have been served, and therefore the data cell can be destroyed to return the buffer space to the switch.
+When it becomes zero, it means that all the destination output ports have been served, and the data cell can be destroyed to return the buffer space.

 The address cell stores the destination address information of a packet.
 Specifically, an address cell represents one of the destination output port of the packet, and serves as a place holder in the virtual output queue corresponding to that output port.
-When a new packet with fanout k enters the switch, kaddress cells are created for these destination output ports.
+When a new packet enters the switch, one address cell is created for each of its destination output ports.
 The data structure of an address cell can be described as follows:

 '''

 AddressCell {

 int timeStamp;

 pointer pDataCell;

-}

 '''

 The timeStamp field records the arrival time of the packet that the address cell is related to.
-The field has extra precision digits to differentiate the multiple packets of a single input ports arriving in the same time slot.
+The field has extra precision digits to differentiate the multiple packets of a single input port arriving in the same time slot.
 In such cases, an arbitrary order is given to these packets by assigning different values to their extra precision digits.
+For the timeStamp field size, 64 bits are sufficient (this is used by the time stamp counter in Pentium processors, and is good for a 100G bps ATM switch with fixed packet length of 53 bytes to run for more than 100 years without duplicating time stamps).
+Furthermore, by reasonably assuming the maximum lifetime of a packet in the switch, a finite length time stamp field can be used to represent unlimited time stamps using the techniques proposed in the literature [27] [28] [29].
 Because all the address cells of the same packet have the same timeStamp value, it can be used to identify the address cells that belong to the same multicast packet.
+In the CMF algorithm, these address cells are allowed to simultaneously make transmission requests to the corresponding output ports, so as to increase the chances that a multicast packet is delivered to multiple destinations in the same time slot, and thus achieve short multicast latency.

 The pDataCell field is a pointer to the data cell that the address cell corresponds to.
-When an address cell is scheduled to transfer, the input port will actually send the payloadData of the data cell that the address cells pDataCell field points to.
+Each address cell points to exactly one data cell, and a data cell may be pointed by one or more address cells due to the multicast traffic.
+When an address cell is scheduled to transfer, the input port will actually send the payloadData of the data cell that the pDataCell field of this address cell points to.